China's Jan-Feb industrial profits surge in boost to economic recovery

 ($1 = 6.5412 Chinese yuan renminbi)

-(Reporting by Stella Qiu and Ryan Woo; Additional reporting by Roxanne Liu)
+(Reporting by Stella Qiu and Ryan Woo; Additional reporting by Roxanne Liu Editing by Shri Navaratnam)

 ((hongkong.newsroom@thomsonreuters.com; （8610）6627-1277; Reuters Messaging: roxanne.liu@thomsonreuters.com))